AOL83/RPSLS/README.md

 - View the optimal layout for the game depending on their device's screen size
-- Play Rock, Paper, Scissors, Lizard, Spock against the computer
+- Play Rock, Paper, Scissors, Lizard, Spock against the computer Build a Rock, Paper, Scissors, Lizard, Spock Game External user’s goal:

+The site’s users want to play an online game that has elements of chance.
+Site owner's goal:

+The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
+Potential features to include:

+Pattern matching functionality
+A limited number of tries before the game is over
+A score tracking system
+The ability to play against the computer

 ### Rules